 Both private student loans and personal loans will likely require a credit check, unlike most federal student loans.
 And since it’s common for students to have little, no or even poor credit history, you may need a co-signer to help you get approved for a private student loan or a personal loan.
 If your co-signer has good credit, you might even be eligible for better interest rates on your loan.

-In fact, according to the CFPB, in 2011 over 90% of private student loans were taken out with the help of a co-signer.
 Of course, your co-signer would be as much on the hook for repaying the loan as you.
 So if you default (or fail to meet the loan terms), the lender will expect your co-signer to repay the loan.
 And if you make late payments, it could harm your co-signer’s credit as well as yours.

 Your co-signer may eventually be able to have their name taken off your student loan.
 The lender most likely won’t do it for you automatically — or even notify you when you’re eligible to have your co-signer released.
 It’ll be on you to check whether the lender offers co-signer release and apply for the release.